cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 setup and the POPRF key pair.
-It has three functions, `Evaluate`, `FullEvaluate` and `VerifyFinalize` described below. `Evaluate` takes serialized representations of blinded group elements from the client as inputs along with public metadata input.
+It has three functions, `Evaluate`, `FullEvaluate` and `VerifyFinalize` described below. `Evaluate` takes serialized representations of blinded group elements from the client as inputs along with public input `info`.

 `FullEvaluate` takes PrivateInput values, and it is useful for applications that need to compute the whole POPRF protocol on the server side only.